Helping Your Family Cope | Overview

 Having a child admitted for a psychiatric hospitalization can put strain on the whole family and affect caregivers' work and personal relationships.
 It can also be hard to talk about a psychiatric illness outside of the immediate family.
 It can be helpful to acknowledge the stress of the hospitalization and try to plan ways to cope.
 Here are some tips:

 Most caregivers acknowledge that their family is their number one priority.
-It is essential that you are involved in your child's treatment and available to support your child during this difficult time during their stay at the Inpatient Psychiatry Service at Boston Children's Hospital.
+It is essential that you are involved in your child's treatment and available to support your child during this difficult time during their stay at the Inpatient Psychiatry Service.

 We can try to schedule meetings at a time that will be least disruptive to your work schedule.
 Visiting times can be coordinated around family meetings or meals.
 It is also important to plan for time at home with the rest of the family.